 - Using two screens can be helpful.

-- 1st Zoom screen
+- First Zoom screen

-- 2nd chat bar and participants
+- Second for chat bar and participants

-- 3rd for working script/Q&A document
+- Third for working script/Q&A document

 - Remind presenters that a wired connection is always best (sometimes this involves coming to campus).